 Holidays can be stressful for all parties involved: customers, businesses, couriers, and customer service representatives.
 That said, your CS team should employ a calm and level head during this crucial time.
 Customer service is hard work, but with proper training and preparations, you can handle the wave of messages during the holiday rush.

 If you want to see real-life scenarios, gain more knowledge about the topic, and improve your customer handling skills, it’s a good idea to get involved with training.
-Guthrie-Jensen Consultants’ Complaint Management Seminar will fully equip your customer service team in any delicate scenario they may face with your shoppers, ultimately strengthening customer relationships amid the holiday rush.
+Guthrie-Jensen Consultants’ Exceptional Client Care Seminar will fully equip your customer service team in any delicate scenario they may face with your shoppers, ultimately strengthening customer relationships amid the holiday rush.